YoelCieno/angular-basic/README.md

 gulp build --dev
 gulp build --pro
 ```
-In the `conf/app.config.json` file can be defined different Angular specification by environment such us backend, analytics or track-trace endpoints.
-At build and render time this file will be transform in an Angular module `src/app/app.config.json` defining the list of constant defined in the file.
-At the same time `conf/gulp.conf.json` contains the coverage definition by environment among other setups.
+In `conf/app.config.json`, can be define the following parameters by environment:
+ * **environment_constants**: Parameters that be transform in an Angular module **src/app/app.environment.js** defining the list of constant available to Angular.
+ * **coverage_threshold**: Minimum coverage limit necessary to perform a build.

 ## Full list of Gulp tasks